How to Develop an eCommerce Website

 - The information transferred from point A to point B is encrypted.

-You can simply buy this certificate whenever you want once you fulfill the requirements.
-They are:
+You can simply buy this certificate whenever you want once you fulfill the following requirements:

 - A unique IP address.
 You can use one certificate for one address.